cognisant/Docs.DevelopmentProcess/README.md

 ##### Stories

-During this meeting the team engages in the following activities to prepare which user stories, bug cards and technical debt will be worked on during the sprint:
+During this meeting the team engages in the following activities to prepare which user stories, bug cards and technical improvements will be worked on during the sprint:

 - For any stories partially complete at the end of the previous sprint, the remaining work should be discussed and [estimated](#estimating-effort).
   - Partially complete stories are not guaranteed to be included in the next sprint, a change in business priority may require a different set of stories to be worked on.